 Our management views backlog as one of many indicators of the performance of our business.
 Because many variables can cause changes in backlog, and these changes may or may not be of any significance, we consequently view backlog as an important, but not necessarily determinative, indicator of future results.
 High backlog can indicate a high level of future sales; however, when backlogs are high, this may also reflect a high level of production delays, which may result in future order cancellations from disappointed customers.
-Small backlog may indicate a low level of future sales; however, they may also reflect a rapid ability to fill orders that is appreciated by our customers.
+Low backlog may indicate less future sales; however, they may also reflect a rapid ability to fill orders that is appreciated by our customers.

-Our overall backlog amounts at December 31, 2013 decreased \$148.4 million from our backlog amounts at December 31, 2012, primarily due to lower demand for our Cranes products and timing differences in order patterns for AWP products, offset in part by existing orders of major automation programs for our Port Solutions products that are now deliverable within the next 12 months.
+Our overall backlog amounts at December 31, 2014 increased \$173.3 million from our backlog amounts at December 31, 2013, primarily due to timing differences in order patterns in AWP offset by decreases in MHPS due to significant shipments of Port Automation products at year end.
+The translation effect of foreign exchange rates negatively impacted backlog year-over-year by approximately 7%.

-AWP segment backlog at December 31, 2013 decreased approximately 42% from our backlog amounts at December 31, 2012.
-This decrease over the prior year was primarily due to timing differences in order patterns from large rental customers where bulk orders were placed at the end of 2012 and more typical ordering patterns are occurring at the end of 2013 into 2014.
+AWP segment backlog at December 31, 2014 increased approximately 137% from our backlog amounts at December 31, 2013 This increase over the prior year was primarily due to timing differences in order patterns from large rental customers where fleet orders were placed at the end of 2014 for deliveries in 2015.